pavelFaraday/PHP-Details/PHP interview/php.md

 **Why should we follow this principle?**

 *1) Prevent methods from being dependent on unnecessary classes.*
 *2) Prevent classes from having unnecessary methods.*

 **5) D - Dependency inversion**

+*High low modules, should not depand in low level modules.
+Dependencies within the system are built on the basis of abstractions.
+The top-level modules do not depend on the lower-level modules.
+Abstractions should not depend on details.
+Details must depend on abstractions.*

+**What does the principle mean?**

+*1) Don't confuse this with 'Dependency Injection'* *2) High level code is not concerned with the details* *3) Low level code is concerned with the detail*
+*4) Both shoul depend on abstraction*

+**Why should we follow this principle?**

+*It allow us to decouple our code.*